ChrisHal/PMbrowser/doc/index.rst

 :program:`PMbrowser` is open-source software aimed at electrophysiologists who use :program:`PATCHMASTER` or :program:`PATCHMASTER NEXT` from `HEKA <http://www.heka.com/downloads/downloads_main.html#down_patchmaster_next>`_ and :program:`IgorPro` of `WaveMetrics <https://www.wavemetrics.com/>`_.
-It can open bundled data files (:file:`.dat`) and export :program:`IgorPro` compatible files (see :ref:`intro-label` for details).
+It can open bundled data files (:file:`.dat`) and export :program:`IgorPro` compatible files (and supports some additional export formats, see :ref:`intro-label` for details).

-But even if you do not use :program:`IgorPro`, you might find :program:`PMbrowser` helpful.
+But even if you do not use :program:`IgorPro`, you might find :program:`PMbrowser` useful for browsing PatchMaster files and exploring the metadata of such files.

 .. toctree::
    :maxdepth: 2